Shanghai Shenhua F.C.: Jiushi Era

+In 2026, Shanghai Shenhua started the 2026 Chinese Super League season with 10 points deducted for violation of sports ethics and loss of sportsmanship, engaging in improper transactions to seek illegitimate benefits.

 Rivalries

 Shenhua's fiercest and oldest rivalry is against Beijing Guoan, and the rivalry is often referred to as the China Derby.
 The rivalry with Beijing is viewed as a manifestation of the rivalry that exists between the two most important cities in the country, as one is the center of government while the other is the financial centre of modern commerce within China.
 Each club had an extensive history, including successful periods.
 However, they rarely competed directly for trophies until the 1997 league season.
 With Shenhua having won the 1995 league title and Beijing having won the 1996 Chinese FA Cup, both teams looked as if they had the pedigree to win trophies that season and on 20 July 1997, in a vital league game, Beijing thrashed Shenhua 9–1 at the Workers Stadium in Beijing.
 It would be Beijing's largest victory and Shenhua's greatest defeat ever recorded.
 Soon after that event, both teams would meet again in the 1997 FA Cup final, which saw Beijing win the cup.

 When professionalism was established in 1994 within the Chinese leagues, it opened the door for more than one team within each city.
 This eventually paved the way for the first-ever Chinese top-flight city derby, which took place in 2002 when Shanghai Shenhua lost 2–0 to Shanghai Zhongyuan (later renamed Inter) in front of a sold out Hongkou Football Stadium.
 Known as the Shanghai derby, it would be the start of an intense but short rivalry between the two clubs, which reached its peak on the final day of the 2003 league season with both teams within reach of winning the league title.
 Shenhua won their game while Inter surprisingly lost theirs to relegation fighting club Tianjin Kangshifu.
 This saw critics dispute the title win and it was eventually discovered that both teams had players and officials match-fix games throughout the campaign.
 Shenhua would retrospectively lose their title while the Inter owners decided it was financially unviable to remain in Shanghai and relocated their team to Xi'an, which effectively ended the rivalry.